adebayomoses/Pulling_NFL_Data_With_SQL_Query/README.md

 Betting odds from up to 10 providers

-Detailed match events (goal types, possession, corner, cross, fouls, cards etc…) for +10,000 matches
+Detailed match events (goal types, possession, corner, cross, fouls, cards, etc…) for +10,000 matches

 NOTE: The dataset size was large.